Joystream/joystream-content-system/resources/README.md

 ## Property Types

-When a `property` is created, it has to be assign a `type`.
+When a `property` is created, it has to be assigned a `type`.
 The code snipped below is taken from the current [implementation](https://github.com/Joystream/substrate-versioned-store/blob/master/src/lib.rs):

 ```rust
     // Single value: